 - For children below 6 years old.

-- If you have been in or transited through Brazil, Denmark, South Africa or the UK within 10 days before you travel to Turkey, you are allowed to enter Turkey, when arriving via other countries, provided the following entry requirements are fulfilled:
+- If you have been in or transited through Brazil or South Africa within 10 days before you travel to Turkey, you are allowed to enter Turkey, when arriving via other countries, provided the following entry requirements are fulfilled:

 - You must hold a certificate of a negative PCR-test taken earliest 72 hours before travel to Turkey.